edelvalle/reactor/README.md

     # This method is called after __init__ passing the initial state of the
     # Component, this method is responsible taking the state of the component
     # and construct or reconstruct the component.
 Sometimes loading things from
-    # the database like in the tood-demo app https://bit.ly/2ZlMvP3
+    # the database like tests of this project.
     def mount(self, amount=0, **kwargs):
         self.amount = amount

     # This method is used to capture the essence of the state of a component
     # state, so it can be reconstructed at any given time on the future.
-    # By passing what ever is returned by this method to `mount`
+    # By passing what ever is returned by this method to `mount`.
     def serialize(self):
         return dict(id=self.id, amount=self.amount)